I Peter 3:21

 …who disobeyed long ago

 when God waited patiently in the days of Noah while the ark was being built.
-In
+In it only a few people, eight in all, were

-water, and this water symbolizes baptism
+saved through water, and this water

-which now saves you also—not the removal of dirt from the body but
+the removal of dirt from the body but the pledge of a good

-the pledge of a good conscience toward God.
-It saves you by the resurrection of Jesus Christ,
+conscience toward God.
+It saves you by the

 Peter tells us that the